erik1968/analog-smith21/content/pages/portfolio/project-2.md

 > **I remember thinking: why didn’t I catch this?!**

 Well, I know the reason and I will make that confession at the end/lessons learned slide.
-At any rate, I looked at my options and decided to do the right thing: Keep it Simple(ler), i.e, the simplest solution is often the best (note to self!).
-So, I changed the instructions, game board and tiles/pieces to a more compact, portable and player-friendly design in unsteady, bumpy situations like turbulence on a long flight, or a windy day at the park.[﻿﻿](https://www.figma.com/file/YwHjBNuJeNuP3hJuCEBPMD/UX2-P1-V1-V2-Board-Game-TriOminos-Redesign?node-id=0%3A1)
+At any rate, I looked at my options and decided to do the right thing: Keep it Simpler, *i.e, the simplest solution is often the best >> note to self!  *So, I changed the instructions, game board and tiles/pieces to a more compact, portable and player-friendly design in unsteady, bumpy situations like turbulence on a long flight, or a windy day at the park.[﻿﻿](https://www.figma.com/file/YwHjBNuJeNuP3hJuCEBPMD/UX2-P1-V1-V2-Board-Game-TriOminos-Redesign?node-id=0%3A1)

 [**Version 4 Below:  ▶️**](https://www.figma.com/file/h1rRrCCOeIt5djBbc5nzK4/UX2-P1-V4-Game-Redesign-GOLD-Travel-Edition?node-id=190%3A4075)